jonlpersson/ed-latimore/site/_posts/2017-05-03-how-to-be-more-confident-12-ways-that-work.md

 Even if look at a smaller time scale, people are worried about themselves way more than they're worried about you.
 I've found that low confidence typically correlates with a high level of self-consciousness.
 However, the reality is that no one in your real life social situations or on social media is worried about you.

-Don't worry about [what others think](/how-to-stop-worrying-about-what-others-think-of-you/)of you, because they aren't going to be alive or matter much to you in the long run.
+Don't worry about [what others](/how-to-stop-worrying-about-what-others-think-of-you/)think of you, because they aren't going to be alive or matter much to you in the long run.
 And neither are you.
 So you better make the most of this eye blink of an existence.

 ---

-### 5\.
+## 5\.
 Take risks and expand your comfort zone

 When you accept that you are insignificant and other people have things to do, then you're finally able to take the risks you need to improve your life and feel more confident.

 See, it's impossible to gain confidence if you only live life in your comfort zone.
 Your comfort zone is what you know and where your current level of confidence resides.
 When you expand your comfort zone, you simultaneously expand the range of things you're confident about and increase the confidence you already have.

-This is because the more things that you know how to do or have experienced, the more confident you can feel that you'll able to handle any given situation.
+This is because the more things that you know how to do or have experienced, the more confident you can feel that you'll be able to handle any given situation.
 You know that you can handle old situations because you've likely seen them and you feel like you can handle new ones because you've already done so much.

 The key is to take intelligent, calculated risks that have a payoff that will improve your life but a downside that is not particularly destructive.
 For example, starting conversations with strangers is a great way to get you out of your comfort zone and build confidence, but it's not likely to get you into trouble.
-It's the same with something like going to a new place or taking up (most) new activity.
+It's the same with something like going to a new place or taking up (most) new activities.

-As long as you obey the law and, don't try to anything malicious, and you stand to gain something, taking risks is one of the best ways to build confidence.
+As long as you obey the law and, don't try to do anything malicious, and you stand to gain something, taking risks is one of the best ways to build confidence.

-### 6\.
+## 6\.
 Do what makes you feel happy

-"Happiness" is what psychologist like to describe as "[subjective well-being](http://positivepsychology.org.uk/subjective-well-being/){: target="_blank"}".
+"Happiness" is what psychologists like to describe as "[subjective well-being](http://positivepsychology.org.uk/subjective-well-being/){: target="_blank"}".
 I'm not a fan of subjective life advice, so I'll make this more concrete.
 According to Positive Psychology:

 A person who has a high level of satisfaction with their life, and who experiences a greater positive affect and little or less negative affect, would be deemed to have a high level of SWB \[or in simpler terms, [be very happy](/how-to-be-happy-again/)\]